kktse/kktse.github.io/_posts/2021-09-25-re71r-255-40-r17-tire-static-footprints.markdown

 ## Tire footprints

-Contact patch visualization techniques allows for its length, width and contact area to be analyzed.
-A simple technique to perform this visualization is to take an block print.
-This involves taking an impression of the tire over a flat surface with a ink.
+Contact patch visualization allows for its length, width and contact area to be analyzed.
+A simple technique to perform is to take an block print.
+This involves making an impression of the tire over a flat surface with a ink.
 This is similar to pressing a rubber stamp against a medium to create an impression.
 The industry standard [ASTM F870][1] outlines the steps to perform this visualization using ink.
 Although ink block prints are primarily used for tire research, we can apply the same concepts from literature to observe trends in the ultra-high performance tire segment.

 {:refdef: style="text-align: center;"}
 ![ink block print](/assets/images/2021-09-25/bridgstone-re71r-255-40-R17-ink-block-print.png)
 {: refdef}

 The ink block prints are obtained using a static tire testing fixture.
-Designed and built by [_Formula Delta_][2], the testing fixture allows ink prints to be taken under controlled inflation pressure, inclination angle and vertical load.
+Designed and built by [_Formula Delta_][2], the testing fixture allows ink block prints to be taken under controlled inflation pressure, inclination angle and vertical load.
 The capabilities of the test fixture is shown in the table below.

 | Parameter                   | Value   |
 | --------------------------- | ------- |